-3.5 Adaptively manage infrastructure
+Adaptively manage infrastructure

-- Support the maintenance of West Coast facilities and properties including field stations. - Evaluate the West Coast facility and infrastructure needs for workspace to meet the needs of a changing workforce and distributed customer base. - Identify and propose strategies for recapitalization to NOAA and the Department of Commerce. - Implement NWFSC facility changes, resulting from the required relocation of the NWFSC Montlake Campus. - Ensure computing resources and database administration comply with agency policy and meet scientific and regulatory needs. - Prioritize institutional resiliency by planning for disruptions such as natural disasters, cyberattacks, and pandemics, to ensure continuity of operations.
+- Support the maintenance of West Coast facilities and properties, including field stations. - Evaluate the West Coast facility and infrastructure needs for workspace to meet the needs of a changing workforce and distributed customer base. - Identify and propose strategies for recapitalization to NOAA and the Department of Commerce. - Implement Northwest Fisheries Science Center facility changes, resulting from the required relocation of the Montlake Campus. - Ensure computing resources and database administration comply

+- with agency policy and meet scientific and regulatory needs. - Prioritize institutional resiliency by planning for disruptions such as natural disasters, cyberattacks, and pandemics to ensure continuity of operations.

-3.6 Optimize resources
+Optimize resources

-- Use priority-based methodologies to optimize investments for maximum economic return while meeting our mission and mandates. - Evaluate organizational performance, assess programmatic and operational risks, and assess opportunities to ensure cost-effective administration, operations, and business practices.

-• Invest in energy-efficient infrastructure, sustainable procurement practices, and waste reduction initiatives.
+- Use priority-based methodologies to optimize investments for maximum economic return while meeting our mission and mandates. - Evaluate organizational performance, assess programmatic and operational risks, and assess opportunities to ensure cost-effective administration, operations, and business practices. - Invest in energy-efficient infrastructure, sustainable procurement practices, and waste reduction initiatives.

-3.7 Expand internal and stakeholder communications
+Expand internal and stakeholder communications

-- Support effective and timely internal communications using the latest in digital and hybrid technologies and communications practices. - Enhance collaborations and engagement with tribal, state, local, and non-profit partners to leverage resources and increase mission impact. - Use a DEIA lens to improve communications efforts and reach new audiences and partners. - Host Recreational Fisheries Roundtables with West Coast saltwater recreational fishermen to solicit input on revising the National Saltwater Recreational Fisheries Policy. - Make our large scientific data streams publicly accessible. - Involve NMFS stakeholders in decision-making processes, including strategic planning efforts.
+- Support effective and timely internal communications using the latest in digital and hybrid technologies and communications practices. - Enhance collaborations and engagement with tribal, state, local, and non-profit partners to

+- leverage resources and increase mission impact.

+- Use a DEIA lens to improve communications efforts and reach new audiences and partners.

+- Host Recreational Fisheries

+Roundtables with West Coast

+saltwater recreational fishermen

+to highlight the National

+Saltwater Recreational Fisheries

+Policy.

+- Make our large scientific data streams publicly accessible.

+- Involve NOAA Fisheries stakeholders in decision-making processes, including strategic planning efforts.

-3.8 Implement an Equity and Environmental Justice Strategy
+Implement an Equity and Environmental Justice Strategy